Scaling limit of trees with vertices of fixed degrees and heights: GP convergence

-Then Equation (\ref{eq:cv rho epsilon n}) entails that for all $\e>0$, we have since $\rho$ has no atom.
-Another consequence of (\ref{eq:cv rho epsilon n}) is the following lemma: \begin{lemma} For all $k\ge 2$, for any integer $n$ large enough let $B^n_{i}$ for $i\ge 0$ be independent Bernoulli random variables of parameter $p_{n,i}$.
-Then we have the weak convergence of measures on $(0,1)$ in distribution
+Then Equation (\ref{eq:cv rho epsilon n}) entails that for all $\e>0$, we have since $\rho$ has no atoms.
+Another consequence of (\ref{eq:cv rho epsilon n}) is the following lemma: \begin{lemma} For all $k\ge 2$, for any integer $n$ large enough, for $i\ge 0$, let $B^n_{i}$ be independent Bernoulli random variables of parameter $p_{n,i}$.
+Then we have the {vague} convergence of measures on $(0,1)$ in distribution

 where $\Pi_\rho$ is a Poisson random measure of intensity $\rho$. \end{lemma} \begin{proof} It is a consequence of the Poisson paradigm.
-By the independence of the $B^n_{i}$'s and the fact that $\rho$ has no atom, it suffices to show that for all $0<s<t<1$, for all $x\in \R$, we have
+By the independence of the $B^n_{i}$'s and the fact that $\rho$ has no atoms, it suffices to show that for all $0<s<t<1$, for all $x\in \R$, we have

 which is straightforward since

 and then using \eqref{eq:cv rho epsilon n} and \eqref{eq p n i petit}. \end{proof}